google-ar/WebARonTango/README.md

 2. There is full control over the camera image in WebGL (in a fragment shader for example).
 3. It uses a common way to handle video content (`texImage2D` already has some overloads for using `HTMLVideoElement`, `HTMLCanvasElement` or `HTMLImageElement` among others).

-But the current implementation has a problem too as the way the camera image is handled inside the `texImage2D` call requires to use an OpenGL extension that is not available in WebGL at the moment: [OES_EGL_image_external](https://www.khronos.org/registry/gles/extensions/OES/OES_EGL_image_external.txt).
+There is one caveat with the current implementation that should be taken into account when doing custom rendering with the camera's image as it is handled inside the `texImage2D` call that requires to use an OpenGL extension that is not available in WebGL at the moment: [OES_EGL_image_external](https://www.khronos.org/registry/gles/extensions/OES/OES_EGL_image_external.txt).
 The Android Chromium WebAR modification in this repository includes the activation of this extension internally.
 It is important to note that the fragment shader to render the video feed will also need to use the corresponding extension:

 ```
 #extension GL_OES_EGL_image_external : require